-|Bay leaf, basil, chili powder, curry, garlic powder, marjoram, mustard, onion powder, oregano, parsley, sage, tarragon, and turmeric
+|Bay leaf, basil, chili powder, curry, garlic powder, marjoram, mustard, onion powder, oregano, parsley, sage, tarragon, and tumeric

-||Allspice, bay leaf, cinnamon, cloves, cumin, curry, dill weed, garlic powder, ginger, mace, marjoram, mustard, nutmeg, onion powder, oregano, paprika, parsley, rosemary, sage, tarragon, thyme, and turmeric
+||Allspice, bay leaf, cinnamon, cloves, cumin, curry, dill weed, garlic powder, ginger, mace, marjoram, mustard, nutmeg, onion powder, oregano, paprika, parsley, rosemary, sage, tarragon, thyme, and tumeric

-||Allspice, anise, basil, bay leaf, cayenne pepper, celery seeds, cloves, curry, dill weed, fennel, mace, marjoram, mustard, nutmeg, onion powder, oregano, paprika, parsley, rosemary, sage, tarragon, thyme, and turmeric
+||Allspice, anise, basil, bay leaf, cayenne pepper, celery seeds, cloves, curry, dill weed, fennel, mace, marjoram, mustard, nutmeg, onion powder, oregano, paprika, parsley, rosemary, sage, tarragon, thyme, and tumeric

 ||Allspice, bay leaf, cayenne pepper, cumin, garlic powder, onion powder, oregano, paprika, parsley, thyme, and tumeric

 ||Basil, celery seed, chives, dill weed, mustard, onion powder, oregano, parsley, and tarragon

 ||Allspice, basil, bay leaf, cayenne pepper, celery seed, chives, curry, dill weed, ginger, marjoram, mustard, oregano, paprika, parsley, rosemary, sage, and thyme|

-High calorie, nutrient-dense foods are encouraged, such as cottage cheese and fruit, peanut butter and crackers, yogurt, milk and cereal, and meat and cheese sandwiches.
+Many older adults have decreased appetites for many different reasons.
+Eating smaller, frequent meals may be helpful.
+High calorie, nutrient rich foods are encouraged, such as cottage cheese and fruit, peanut butter and crackers, yogurt, milk and cereal, and meat and cheese sandwiches.

+Seniors with limited mobility or lack of transportation to the grocery store are at risk for poor nutrition.
 Community agencies can provide meals and transportation assistance for seniors who have trouble getting around.
 Check into receiving Meals on Wheels or dining at senior group meal centers.
 Allow family, friends, and neighbors to help also.